SH42913/tfc_structures/README.md

 Dynamic TFC Structures has 3 main configuration files:

 * **common-config.toml**\
-  _allowedDimensions_ - list of dimensions where structure block will be replaced with TFC blocks
-  _biomesTagsStructuresToLogs_ - debug-toggle to output biomes, biome-tags and structures to logs
-  _mossyBlocks_/_strippedLogs_/_strippedWood_/_crackedBricks_ - special tags for replacements.
+  _allowedDimensions_ - list of dimensions where structure block will be replaced with TFC blocks _biomesTagsStructuresToLogs_ - debug-toggle to output biomes, biome-tags and structures to logs _fallbackToTfcStructuresLoot_ - toggle to enable tfc_structures loot tables in case there's no lootTablesOverrideMap in structure _mossyBlocks_/_strippedLogs_/_strippedWood_/_crackedBricks_ - special tags for replacements.
 All of them will be generated to special block-tags.
 * **worldgen\_config.json**\